BabatundeOnabajo/Think-Before-You-Print-For-Web-Browsers/README.md

 ### Mac

 # Instructions
-In order to use this extension, it is helpful to follow the instructions down below.
+In order to use this extension, it is helpful to follow the instructions down below:

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)